Fast Flux Entangling Gate for Fluxonium Circuits: Unitary Dynamics

 On the other hand, for overshooting detuning, $\delta\phi>\delta\phi_*$, the optimized gate fidelity can still exceed $0.999$.
-This high fidelity is possible because for large detuning amplitude, the system goes through the avoided level crossing and experiences the Landau-Zener transition between $\ket{01}_{\phi}$ and $\ket{10}_{\phi}$ states twice~\cite{Oliver2005, Berns2006}.
+This high fidelity is possible because for a large detuning amplitude, the system goes through the avoided-level crossing and experiences the Landau-Zener transition between $\ket{01}_{\phi}$ and $\ket{10}_{\phi}$ states twice~\cite{Oliver2005, Berns2006}.
 With proper phase accumulation between the transitions, a proper full evolution can be reduced to the desired form, Eq.~\eqref{eq:Uid}.

+Note that the smallest coherent gate error found in our analysis is below $10^{-7}$; see Fig.~\ref{Fig:inf}(b).
+Leading digits in such small numbers may be affected by the terminating tolerance of our optimization protocol.
+This tolerance is chosen to balance the speed of computer simulations and the precision of our calculations.
+Here we focus on a general structure of how the flux detuning affects gate fidelity and on the demonstration that there is a wide range of parameters allowing a high fidelity.
+When decoherence effects are taken into consideration, the best gate error increases by several orders of magnitudes; see Sec.~\ref{section:noise} below.